machine-cloud/l2tempo/README.md

   built from `byo`

 ## `byo`
-  an express middleware that lets you Bring Your Owner bodyParser
+  an express middleware that lets you Bring Your Own bodyParser